 We encourage confident and motivated writers through the use of cross-curricular opportunities.
 At Naburn we understand the role of neat presentation and handwriting in enabling our pupils to be proud of their writing.

-Our pupils take part in regular cursive handwriting sessions from their first year at school, and we especially love our finger aerobics sessions that help to build up the strength and flexibility in our fingers and hands!
+Our pupils take part in regular handwriting sessions from their first year at school, and we especially love our finger aerobics sessions that help to build up the strength and flexibility in our fingers and hands!

 You can try finger aerobics at home by clicking here, don’t forget to put on some funky music!